 - You use company property for personal use.

-- you divert a contract that your company could have won to another business you own (or you are in a situation where there is, or might be, any other sort of conflict, whether direct or indirect, between your personal interests and those of the company), without approval of the shareholders or of the independent directors on the board (ie those directors who are neither directly nor indirectly involved)
+- You divert a contract that your company could have won to another business you own (or where there is, or might be, any other sort of direct or indirect conflict between your personal interests and those of the company).
+You would need the approval of the shareholders or of the independent directors on the board (ie those directors who are neither directly nor indirectly involved) to authorise this.

 - You fail to meet the minimum threshold required of someone with your functions in the company.
 For example, if you are the finance director but you fail to keep proper accounting records or monitor the company's solvency.

-- you don't comply with your company's articles of association, or you fail to comply with the Companies Act - for example, you don't declare any direct or indirect personal interest you have in a proposed contract or other dealings your company intends to have with a third party, to the board
+- You don't comply with your company's articles of association, or you fail to comply with the Companies Act.
+For example, if you don't declare to the board any direct or indirect personal interest you have in a proposed contract or other dealings your company intends to have with a third party.

 Even if you control the board, you will be vulnerable unless you also have control of shareholders' voting rights.
 Some matters can't be decided by the directors but have to be referred to the shareholders for a decision.
 Different shareholder decisions (called 'resolutions') require different majorities - having a simple majority of the votes on a shareholders' resolution isn't always enough to ensure it will be passed.

 If you can cast more than 75% of the votes at a shareholders' meeting, you can always force through any decision (called a 'resolution') at shareholder meetings.
 If you can cast more than 50% of the votes at a shareholders meeting, you can force through some resolutions, but not all.

 Which resolutions require a 75% majority and which a simple majority depends on the Companies Act, your constitution and any shareholders' agreement.
 Take advice on your specific circumstances.

 One resolution that can always be passed by majority vote at shareholders' meetings is a resolution to remove a director from office.
 This power is enshrined in the Companies Act, though the director has the right of appeal.